 The treatment available via a drug and alcohol rehab in Ashington will depend on the facility that is attended.
-However, drug and alcohol rehabilitation treatment often consists of a medically induced detoxification, rehabilitation and aftercare support.
+However, drug and alcohol rehabilitation treatment often consists of medically induced drug and alcohol detoxification, rehabilitation and aftercare support.

-Detoxification is the process in which those in rehab begin to withdraw from the substance they have become addicted to.
+Detoxification is the process in which those in rehab begin to withdraw from the substance they have become addicted.
 As noted above, withdrawing from a substance without professional support is extremely dangerous.